Stella McCartney: Honours, awards and media

 McCartney received the VH1/Vogue Designer of the Year award in 2000 in New York.
 Her father Paul presented the award to her; she thanked him in her acceptance speech and dedicated the award to her late mother Linda.
 This was followed by the Woman of Courage Award for work against cancer at the prestigious Unforgettable Evening event (2003, Los Angeles), the Glamour Award for Best Designer of the Year (2004, London), the Star Honoree at the Fashion Group International Night of the Stars (2004, New York), the Organic Style Woman of the Year Award (2005, New York), the Elle Style Award for Best Designer of the Year Award (2007, London), Best Designer of the Year at the British Style Awards (2007, London), Best Designer of The Year at the Spanish Elle Awards (2008, Barcelona), and the Green Designer of the Year at the ACE Awards (2008, New York).

 In 2009, she was honoured by the NRDC, featured in the Time 100 and recognised as Glamour Woman of the Year.
 In November 2011, she was presented with the Red Carpet Award by the British Fashion Council; and in the 2013 New Year Honours, she was appointed Officer of the Order of the British Empire (OBE) for services to fashion.

 In 2012, McCartney was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his artwork – the album cover for The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band – to celebrate the British cultural figures of his life that he most admires.
+The same year, McCartney won the 'Designer of the Year' and the 'Designer Brand' awards at the Fashion Awards.

 In February 2013 she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.